Ent: Adaptations

-Ents in other media
+In other media

 In Peter Jackson's films The Lord of the Rings: The Two Towers (2002) and The Lord of the Rings: The Return of the King (2003), Treebeard is a combination of a large animatronic model and a CGI construct; he is voiced by John Rhys-Davies, who also portrays Gimli.
 The Fall of Troy has a song entitled "The Last March of the Ents" on their self-titled debut album released in 2003.
 Permission was granted for a statue of Treebeard by Tim Tolkien, near his great-uncle J. R. R. Tolkien's former home in Moseley, Birmingham.